keugenek/codocs/Start Using MagnetSVN.md

 Collaborative Document Versioning
 ---------------------------------

-You can set up remotely accessible Subversion repository to **share** your documents with other users and **access** them either via your company’s local network or internet.
-To achieve this you need to set up Subversion server software or register on one of the Subversion service provider.
-After you have your remote repository created do the
+You can set up remotely accessible Subversion aasd to **share** your documents with other users and **access** them either via your company’s local network or internet.
+To achieve this you need to set up Subversion server software or register on asd of the Subversion service provider.
-following:
+After you have your remote repository created do the following:

-1. Copy Repository link to Clipboard;
+1. Copy Repository asd to Clipboard;

 2. Press **Connect to Collaborative Project** button on the **Project** tab of MagnetSVN Sidebar;